risingwavelabs/risingwave-docs-legacy/docs/sql/udf/udf-python.md

 ## 6. Scale the UDF Server

 Due to the limitations of the Python interpreter's [Global Interpreter Lock (GIL)](https://realpython.com/python-gil/), the UDF server can only utilize a single CPU core when processing requests.
-If you find that the throughput of the UDF server is insufficient, consider scaling up the UDF server.
+If you find that the throughput of the UDF server is insufficient, consider scaling out the UDF server.

 :::info
 How to determine if the UDF server needs scaling?